-After shipping two large groups of eyed eggs to other facilities, fry from nine egg-takes were moved from the vertical trays in the incubation building to outdoor raceways between January 28 and March 14, 2017.
+After shipping two large groups of eyed eggs to Bonneville Hatchery for hatching and early rearing, fry from the remaining eleven egg-takes were moved from the vertical trays in the incubation building to outdoor raceways between January 26 and March 8, 2017.
 The fry were reared in the raceways until they were of sufficient size that a portion of them could be marked in some manner (i.e., adipose clipped and or tagged).
 Fish receiving marks and or tags were collected directly from the raceways banks and then released into the corresponding concrete rearing ponds (e.g., fish moved from raceway bank E to channel pond E).
 Fish not selected for marking were transferred from the raceway banks into the corresponding rearing ponds.
-The growth of smolts from ponds E and D was accelerated for early releases that occurred on May 23 and 25, respectively.
-The remaining smolts were released between June 9 and June 19.
+The growth of smolts from ponds E and D was accelerated for early releases that occurred on May 22 and 25, respectively.
+The remaining smolts were released between June 12 and June 21.
 All releases occurred at night.
 These fish migrate down the old one mile long spawning channel and then down the hatchery discharge channel to the Columbia River.